 At the Aaritz, Suzy, the owner is the star; “a most genial hostess and nothing was ever too much trouble for her,” said one reporter.
 “She makes a point of speaking to every guest,” said another.
 The hotel is across the road from the Ciamponi lifts (get a room at the back), and offers high-quality traditional Tirolean-style accommodation: a bit conservative p’raps, but painstaking and charming nonetheless.
 The food is regularly praised.

 The Laurin is the hotel to target if you want up-to-the-minute accommodation.
-Its rooms have just been refurbished, with woolen wall panels, waxed, grainy wood paneling and neutral colours.
+Its rooms have been refurbished with woollen wall panels, waxed, grainy wood paneling and neutral colours.
 Food is highly-rated, and there’s a lovely wellness area with an indoor pool.
 Book a garden room for peace and quiet.

 The three-star Linder is not so fancy, but has good food and is set on a side street a four-minute walk from the lift, so it doesn’t get the noise from the road.